lightninglabs/taproot-assets/README.md

 When minting a new asset, Taro will generate the relevant witness data, assign the asset to a key held by you and publish the corresponding bitcoin UTXO -- the minting transaction.

 The outpoint this minting transaction consumes becomes the `genesis_point` of the newly minted asset, acting as its unique identifier.
-Assets can be spent to a new recipient, who provides the sender with the necessary information encoded in their Taro address.
+Assets can be spent to a new recipient, who provides the sender with the necessary information encoded in their Taproot Asset address.

 To transact assets, the witnesses in the prior Taro transaction are recommitted into one or multiple taproot outputs while the necessary witness data is passed to the recipient.
 Similar to bitcoin transactions, the remaining balance is spent back to the sender as a change output.